paulfoley/Udacity_Nanodegree-Machine_Learning/Boston_Housing_Prices-Predict/README.md

 ## Project Overview

-Here we can leverage a few basic machine learning concepts to assist you and a client with finding the best selling price for their home.
-Luckily, you\'ve come across the Boston Housing dataset which contains aggregated data on various features for houses in Greater Boston communities, including the median value of homes for each of those areas.
-Your task is to build an optimal model based on a statistical analysis with the tools available.
-This model will then be used to estimate the best selling price for your clients\' homes.
+In this project, we are going to help real estate agents find the best selling price for their clients homes in Boston.
+To do this we'll use the [Boston Housing Dataset provided by UCI](https://archive.ics.uci.edu/ml/datasets/Housing), which contains aggregated data on various features for houses in the greater Boston communities and includes the median value of homes for each of those areas.

-In this project, you will apply basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
-You will first explore the data to obtain important features and descriptive statistics about the dataset.
-Next, you will properly split the data into testing and training subsets, and determine a suitable performance metric for this problem.
-You will then analyze performance graphs for a learning algorithm with varying parameters and training set sizes.
-This will enable you to pick the optimal model that best generalizes for unseen data.
-Finally, you will test this optimal model on a new sample and compare the predicted selling price to your statistics.
+Our goal is to build an optimal model, based on machine learning, and then use the model to estimate the best selling price for the clients homes.

-## Project Highlights
+### Project Steps
-This project is designed to get you acquainted to working with datasets in Python and applying basic machine learning techniques using NumPy and Scikit-Learn.
-Before being expected to use many of the available algorithms in the sklearn library, it will be helpful to first practice analyzing and interpreting the performance of your model.

-Things you will learn by completing this project:

-- How to use NumPy to investigate the latent features of a dataset.
+* Explore the data to obtain important features and descriptive statistics about the dataset.
+* Properly split the data into testing and training subsets, and determine a suitable performance metric for this problem.
-- How to analyze various learning performance plots for variance and bias.
+* Analyze performance graphs for a learning algorithm with varying parameters and training set sizes.
+Specifically looking for variance and bias.
-- How to determine the best-guess model for predictions from unseen data.
+* Pick the optimal model that best generalizes for unseen data.
-- How to evaluate a model's performance on unseen data using previous data.
+* Test the optimal model on a new sample and compare the predicted selling price to our statistics.

 ## Getting Started